 Wellness care for Senior Dogs and Cats 8 Years or Older

-With good dental care, your pet will live a long, healthy life.
+Having good dental care, promotes a long healthy life.

 Annual dental exams and cleanings are recommended to protect your pet from many health problems and help them maintain a healthy and clean mouth.